AVTIL Enterprise Ltd.

 REMUNERATION RATIO OF THE DIRECTORS / KEY MANAGERIAL PERSONNEL (KMP) / EMPLOYEES:

 The information required pursuant to Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 and Companies(Particulars of Employees) Rules 1975 in respect of employees of the Company andDirectors is furnished hereunder:

 (A) Information pursuant to Section 197 of the Companies Act 2013 read with Rule 5(1)of The Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014:

 i.
-The ratio of the remuneration of each Director to the median remuneration of theemployees of the Company for the financial year 2014-15 and the percentage increase inremuneration of each Director Chief Financial Officer Company Secretary in the financialyear 2018-19:
+The ratio of the remuneration of each Director to the median remuneration of theemployees of the Company for the financial year 2018-19 and the percentage increase inremuneration of each Director Chief Financial Officer Company Secretary in the financialyear 2018-19:

 ii.
 The median remuneration of employees of the Company during the financial year wasRs.
-5000.
+60000/-.

 It is confirmed that the remuneration is as per the Remuneration Policy of the Company.

 (B) The information pursuant to Section 197 of the Companies Act 2013 read with Rule5(2) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014is not applicable since during the year under review none of the employees of the Companywas in receipt of remuneration in excess of the limits specified whether employed for thewhole year or part thereof.